JaxPlays-Inc/jaxplays.org/content/shows/The-39-Steps.md

 show_details:
 - Playwright: "[[w:Patrick Barlow]]"
 - Basis: "*[[w:The Thirty-Nine Steps]]* by [[w:John Buchan]], *[[w:The 39 Steps (1935 film)|The 39 Steps]]* by [[w:Alfred Hitchcock]]"
-Genres:
+genres:
 - Play
 - Comedy
 - Parody
 - Mystery
 - Thriller
-Description: "A rip-roaring parody that turns Hitchcock's suspenseful classic into a comedic caper."
+description: "A rip-roaring parody that turns Hitchcock's suspenseful classic into a comedic caper."
 ---
 Richard Hannay becomes entangled in a spy ring and a murder mystery after a mysterious woman is killed in his apartment.
 What follows is a ludicrous journey with pratfalls, mistaken identities and over-the-top antics.
 Adapted from both the classic novel and Alfred Hitchcock's film, this comedic take on The 39 Steps offers non-stop laughs while keeping you on the edge of your seat.